thkwznk/aseprite-themes/ROADMAP.md

 - [Improvement] Introduce accent colors for Eggplant, Rainy Day, and Rose variants
 - [Improvement] Add a unique eye icon color for each variant
 - [Improvement] Change button graphics to convey responsiveness better
+- [Improvement] Introduce unique icon color for all variants for better contrast

 Update v2.0.0: